perlwasm/talk-perlcic-2020/index.md

 **Lucet** is a native WebAssembly compiler and runtime.

 Note:
-Another interesting piece of tech is the Lucet compiler that was developed in house at Fastly and is now opensource.
+Another interesting piece of tech I want to mention is the Lucet compiler that was developed in house at Fastly and is now opensource.
 Lucet is a native WebAssembly compiler and runtime.

 ---